gurdulicluka/gurdulicluka/README.md

 ### 👨‍💻 About me

 I'm a self taught frontend developer based in Croatia and is currently looking for work and participation in open source projects.
 I mainly code in `React.js` / `Next.js`.
 Always eager to learn and create new awesome things.<br><br>
 My journey as a developer started in 2019 when I started dabbling with some `Python` and backend which to me got boring quite fast, so I began looking elsewhere.
-Long story short, I pivoted to web development and feel in love with the creative side of it.
-Somewhere in between logic and creativity is a place where I feel most happy.
+Long story short, I pivoted into web development and fell in love with the creative side of it.
+Somewhere in between logic and creativity is a place where I feel the most happy.

 ---